drchristhorpe/cd1a-docking-v2/README.md

-# cd1a-docking-v2
+# CD1a docking v2
-Second round of docking between CD1a and lifands
+Second round of docking between CD1a and ligands